oscar-franzen/alona/README.md

 ## 1. csvs/all_t_tests.csv
 This file contains p-values in a matrix format.
 The number of rows is equal to the number of input genes.
 Number of columns is equal to the number of comparisons.
 The column header contains the performed comparisons, e.g. `1_vs_0` indicates that cluster 1 is compared to cluster 0.

-## 2. csvs/all_t_tests_long.csv
+## 2. csvs/all_t_tests_long.tsv
-This is in long format and is generated for easy filtering based on selected cutoffs.
+This is in long format, separated by tabs, and is generated for easy filtering based on selected cutoffs.
 Every row corresponds to one hypothesis test.
 Columns correspond to:

 Column | What it is
 --- | ---